ubc-library-rc/rdm/content/07_data_dictionary.md

 Let’s pretend you’re a researcher and you’ve come across this dataset that may be helpful for your project.
 You would like to know more about it and make sense of the deposited data with it.

+Here is the dataset, accessible by the hyperlinked DOI:
+>Florida, Richard, 2013, "Class-Divided Cities, Detroit Edition Published in Atlantic Cities", <a href="https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/SNXXHQ" target="_blank">https://doi.org/10.5683/SP3/SNXXHQ</a>, Borealis, V3

-Below is the dataset accessible by the hyperlinked DOI.
-From the deposited files, download **“Detroit Class Data.xlsx”** in the original file format.
+From the deposited files, please download **“Detroit Class Data.xlsx”** in the original file format.
 Then, to examine the data and to determine the appropriateness for your project, try to answer the following questions:
-1) What do the columns STATEFP10 and COUNTYFP10 mean?
+1. What do the columns STATEFP10 and COUNTYFP10 mean?
-2) Describe the different measures of the study
+2. Describe the different measures of the study
-3) Describe how the data was collected?
+3. Describe how the data was collected?

-Here is the first dataset:
->Florida, Richard, 2013, "Class-Divided Cities, Detroit Edition Published in Atlantic Cities", <a href="https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/SNXXHQ" target="_blank">https://doi.org/10.5683/SP3/SNXXHQ</a>, Borealis, V3

 Additionally, take a look at this dataset below.
-It may also be difficult to understand the data at first, but with the data dictionary included, making sense of the data is much better.
+It may also be difficult to understand the data at first, but with the data dictionary included, it is much easier to make sense of it.
 >Barsky, Eugene; Mitchell, Marjorie; Buhler, Jeremy, 2019, "UBC Research Data Management Survey: Science and Engineering", [https://doi.org/10.5683/SP2/9VEAT9](https://doi.org/10.5683/SP2/9VEAT9), Borealis, V3

 <img src="figures/data_dictionary.png" width="200"/>